Caption

 Car drivers in Germany are, in general, very capable and well-behaved.

-Such drivers are really an advantage of German roads.
+Riding between such drivers is really an advantage of German roads.

-Germans are courteous in traffic: expect people to stop for crossing pedestrians, and be propared to stop yourself too to let pedestrians cross the road.
+Germans are courteous in traffic: expect people to stop for crossing pedestrians, and be prepared to stop yourself too to let pedestrians cross the road.

 Germans in general also obey traffic rules meticuously.
 You will have to ride more "civilised" than for instance in Italy.